DanJBower/DansWinUi3SelfContainedGuide/README.md

 *Note: Eventually this will come to the built in versions for visual studio.
 I will update the guide around when that happens*

+*Note: Visual Studio 2022 Preview is required so you have .NET 6.0.300 installed.
+The build / publish command won't run without it.
+Ironically you don't actually need to use the preivew version, you just need it installed*

-1) Setup Visual Studio.
-Open Visual Studio Installer and select:
+1) Setup Visual Studio 2022 Preview.
+When installing, select:

     * Main Page